safe-global/safe-docs/safe-core-sdk/protocol-kit/README.md

 const safeTransaction = await safeSdkOwner1.createTransaction({ safeTransactionData })
 ```

-### Propose a Transaction
+### Propose the transaction

-To propose a transaction to the Safe Transaction Service we need to call the method `proposeTransaction` from the API Kit instance.
+To propose a transaction to the Safe Transaction Service we need to call the `proposeTransaction` method from the API Kit instance.

 For a full list and description of the properties that `proposeTransaction` accepts, see [Propose the transaction to the service](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#propose-transaction) in the Safe Core SDK guide.